lcanady/Defi-and-Dragons/docs/faq.md

 ## 🎮 Getting Started

 ### Q: What is DeFi & Dragons?
-A: DeFi & Dragons is a revolutionary GameFi protocol that combines traditional RPG mechanics with DeFi functionality.
-Players can create characters, embark on quests, and earn rewards through both combat and financial activities.
+A: DeFi & Dragons is an innovative GameFi protocol that combines the thrill of fantasy role-playing with blockchain technology.
+Create unique characters, equip them with magical NFT items, and prepare for epic adventures!

 ### Q: How do I start playing?
 A: To begin your adventure:
 1. Connect your Web3 wallet
-2. Create a character
+2. Create a character by calling `mintCharacter`
-3. Claim your starter pack
-4. Complete the tutorial quest
+3. Your character will receive random attributes based on your chosen alignment
+4. Equip your hero with weapons and armor

 ### Q: What networks are supported?
-A: Currently, we support:
-- Ethereum Mainnet
-- Arbitrum
-- Optimism
-- Polygon
+A: Currently, we're testing on Ethereum test networks.
+Stay tuned for mainnet deployment announcements!

 ## 💰 Economics